-Social Research between Frustration and Challenge: Why and How Research Can Be Fun
+Why and How Research Can Be Fun

 For many students, completing courses in research methods and statistics seems to be nothing more than an unpleasant duty; it seems you have to go through this, even if you do not know why and for what purpose.
 To learn methods can be exhausting and painful.
 If the whole enterprise leads to a difficult written test at the end, sometimes any excitement is submerged by the stress of the exam.
-To apply methods can be time consuming and challenging.
+To apply methods can be time-consuming and challenging.

-However, the systematic nature of the procedures and the concrete access to practical issues in empirical research in the studies and the later professional work (as a sociologist, social worker and the like) may provide new insights.
+However, the systematic nature of the procedures and the concrete access to practical issues in empirical research in your studies and later in professional work (as a sociologist, social worker and the like) may provide new information.
 You may discover new insights in the analysis of your data.
-Interviews, life histories or participant observation can provide insights into concrete life situations or into how institutions function.
+Interviews, life histories or participant observation can reveal much about concrete life situations or about how institutions function.
 Sometimes these insights come as surprises, which may give you the chance to overcome your prejudices and limited perspectives on how people live and work.
 And you will learn a lot about how life histories develop or about what happens in practical work in institutions or in the field.

-In most research processes you will learn a lot not only about the participants, but also about yourself - especially if you work with issues like health, stress in the university, existential problems in cases of social discrimination etc. in concrete life situations.
-In particular in the context of theoretically ambitious studies and their contents, working with empirical data can form not only an instructive alternative or complement to theory, but also a concrete link between the theory and everyday problems and life situations.
+In most research processes, you will learn a lot not only about the participants, but also about yourself - especially if you work with issues such as health, stress at university, the impact of social discrimination, etc. in concrete life situations.
+In particular, in the context of theoretically ambitious studies and their contents, working with empirical data can form not only an instructive alternative or complement to theory, but also a concrete link between theory and everyday real-life problems.

 Working with other people can be an enriching experience, and if you have the chance to do your research among a group of people - a research team or a group of students - that will be a good way out of the isolation students sometimes experience.
 For many students, work with technical devices, computers, programs and data can be satisfying and a lot of fun.
-For example, using the communication forms in Web 2.0 for your research purposes will provide new experiences of social networking and practical experiences with what is up to date in the context of using new media in a professional way.
+For example, using the communication forms in Web 2.0 for research purposes will provide new experiences of social networking and being up to date in the context of using new media in a professional way.
 And in the end you will have concrete products at hand: examples, results, what they have in common and how they are different for a variety of people, and so on.

 Finally, to work on an empirical project requires working on one issue in a sustained way.
-This is good experience, given that many students' experiences today are characterized more by 'bits and pieces' work.
+This is good practice, given that many students' experiences today are characterized more by 'bits and pieces' work.
 Empirical research in your fields of study can also be a test of how much you like those fields.
-If this test ends positively, that can reassure you in your decision to become, for example, a social worker or a psychologist.
+If the test ends positively, it can reassure you in your decision to become, for example, a social worker or a psychologist.